CesiumGS/3d-tiles/specification/README.md

 Tiles are structured into a tree incorporating _Hierarchical Level of Detail_ (HLOD) so that at runtime a client implementation will need to determine if a tile is sufficiently detailed for rendering and if the content of tiles should be successively refined by children tiles of higher resolution.
 An implementation will consider a maximum allowed _Screen-Space Error_ (SSE), the error measured in pixels.

 A tile's geometric error defines the selection metric for that tile.
 Its value is a nonnegative number that specifies the error, in meters, of the tile's simplified representation of its source geometry.
-Generally, the root tile will have the biggest geometric error, and each successive level of children will have a smaller geometric error than its parent, with leaf tiles having a geometric error of or close to 0.
+Generally, the root tile will have the largest geometric error, and each successive level of children will have a smaller geometric error than its parent, with leaf tiles having a geometric error of or close to 0.

 In a client implementation, geometric error is used with other screen space metrics&mdash;e.g., distance from the tile to the camera, screen size, and resolution&mdash; to calculate the SSE introduced if this tile is rendered and its children are not.
 If the introduced SSE exceeds the maximum allowed, then the tile is refined and its children are considered for rendering.